JustinKnuth/BZN/README.md

 - Utilize a news database on a 24 hour cycle with updates throughout the day, everyday.
 - Render news articles in three columns, representing left, moderate and right.
 - Allow users to see headlines from major news networks both bias and unbiased
-- Keep users up-to-date with everything American Politics and Government
 - Comply with copyright laws

 #### PostMVP